freitasgst/tech-talks/README.md

-# tech-talks
+# Talks

-A place to organize my presentations
+A place to organize and share the presentations used in my talks.

+~It's only the beginning!~